Why Do Fraudsters Target My Parents?

 What Can I Do to Help My Parents or Loved Ones?

 The most important step is to open the lines of communication.
 Most seniors are not comfortable talking about financial matters, so you may need to take the initiative.
 Look at common scams together, talk about ways to research, and pay attention to who they are spending time with.
 If you can't dissuade your parents from a “fishy” investment, then attend the seminar or meeting along with them.
 Talk about it afterward as you go over documents.
-The signs of fraud are often right in front of your nose—and just learning how to spot false promises can go a long way toward prevention.
+The signs of elder fraud are often right in front of your nose—and just learning how to spot false promises can go a long way toward prevention.

 Here are some examples of potential false promises to watch out for: